- To apply an understanding of tint to recreate a traditional design style

-Tell the children that the story in the design is set in Another word for a fine ceramic material., and the plate itself is made from… yes, china.
-Explain that although the Creating an image of something on a surface, like paper, using lines but also other marks and shading…. style looks faintly Chinese, the A repeated decorative design. is actually British and was designed by a man called Thomas Minton at the end of the 18th century.
+Tell the children that the story in the design is set in China, and the plate itself is made from… yes, china.
+Explain that although the drawing style looks faintly Chinese, the pattern is actually British and was designed by a man called Thomas Minton at the end of the 18th century.

-Minton designed a range of ‘chinoiserie’ Another word for ceramic objects made from clay.
-Pottery can also refer to the factory or workshop where ceramics are made. … (decorated in the supposed style of the Far East but conceived and created in the UK), which was seen as exotic and desirable at the time.
+Minton designed a range of ‘chinoiserie’ pottery (decorated in the supposed style of the Far East but conceived and created in the UK), which was seen as exotic and desirable at the time.

 Although he based the design on artwork he had seen in China, the story it depicts is not a traditional Chinese tale but written by Minton himself.

 If you have time, watch the link: ‘Willow Pattern Story’ on VideoLink.